DvidMakesThings/WINAPP_Windows-Apps/Eagle/Autogen-Folders/Templates/src/Readme.md

 3. Follow the instructions in the respective subdirectories for software and hardware.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or feedback, please contact:
+For questions or feedback:
 - Email: [s.dvid@hotmail.com](mailto:s.dvid@hotmail.com)
 - GitHub: [DvidMakesThings](https://github.com/DvidMakesThings)